Privacy & Personal Data Protection Policy

 You may email us at [email protected] to request a copy of the Personal Data we currently contain.

 c.
 The right to rectification

 You can correct what Personal Data We currently contain by emailing us at [email protected] to request that we correct or rectify any Personal Data that you have provided to us.
-We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.
+We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause information to be incorrect.
 Where applicable, we will ensure such changes are shared with trusted third parties.

 d.
 The right to erasure

-If you should wish to cease the use of our services and have your Personal Data deleted, then you may submit a request by emailing us at [email protected] Upon receipt of such a request for erasure, we will confirm receipt and will confirm once your Personal Data has been deleted.
+If you should wish to cease use of our services and have your Personal Data deleted, then you may submit a request by emailing us at [email protected].
+Upon receipt of such a request for erasure, we will confirm receipt and will confirm once your Personal Data has been deleted.
 Where applicable, we will ensure such changes are shared with trusted third parties.

 e.
 The right to restrict processing

 f.
 The right to data portability